Soft Chewy Cream Caramels

 Some use half and half, and others utilize heavy cream or even evaporated milk.
 The sweeteners have ranged from white sugar to brown sugar, but all include some corn syrup which is needed to inhibit crystallization.
 I’m leaning towards declaring these as my favorites.

 - Don’t be worried about using corn syrup in this recipe.
-It’s key to prevent recrystallization of the sugar.
+It’s key to preventing the recrystallization of the sugar.

 - I’d estimate it took nearly an hour to get the liquid caramel mixture up to the proper temperature.
 You can’t walk away or you risk scorching your caramel.